 If unwinding and having the beach a stone’s throw away sound like the perfect dream vacay to you, then you may want to consider either Lanai or Maui.

-On the other hand, if you’d rather be out exploring and overturning every stone and pebble you come across, the Big Island and Kauai would be your best bet.
+On the other hand, if you’d rather be out exploring and overturning every stone and pebble you come across, the Big Island, Oahu and Kauai would be your best bet.

 If your idea of the best island to go to in Hawaii is being close to all amenities and tourist attractions, you may want to stay in Wailea or Ka’napali in Maui, and near Waikiki in Oahu.